Seamonsters-2605/SeamonstersDev/README.md

 This repository is meant for robot code that is not tied to a specifiec year.

 SeamonstersDev is forked from SeamonstersTemplate.
+SeamonstersTemplate should be added as an upstream source - to do this, do `git remote add upstream https://github.com/Seamonsters-2605/SeamonstersTemplate`.

-SeamonstersTemplate is an upstream source.
-To merge any changes from SeamonstersTemplate, do:
+Then, to merge any changes from SeamonstersTemplate, do:

 ```
 git fetch upstream